 casual factor or factors that underlie variation in performance, including the occurrence

 of adverse events.1 This type of analysis has the following characteristics:

 - Focuses primarily on systems and processes, not individual performance.

-- Uncovers special causes in clinical processes and common causes inherent in the process or system.
+- Uncovers special causes in clinical processes and common causes inherent in the process

 - Repeatedly asks "Why?" questions to probe deeper.

 - Identifies changes that could be made in systems and processes to improve the level of